timlabs/uscode/United States Code/TITLE 42-THE PUBLIC HEALTH AND WELFARE/CHAPTER 006A-PUBLIC HEALTH SERVICE/SUBCHAPTER II-GENERAL POWERS AND DUTIES/Part D-Primary Health Care/subpart i-health centers.md

         * (III) a local government entity.

   * #### (E) Connectivity
-    * The eligible entity proposes a project that promotes local connectivity within areas, communities, or populations to be served through the project.
+    * The eligible entity proposes a project that promotes local and regional connectivity within areas, communities, or populations to be served through the project.

-  * #### (F) Integration
-    * The eligible entity demonstrates that health care information has been integrated into the project.

 * #### (2) Telehealth resource centers
   * In awarding grants under subsection (d)(2) for projects involving telehealth resource centers, the Secretary shall give preference to an eligible entity that meets at least 1 of the following requirements:

   * #### (A) Provision of services
-    * The eligible entity has a record of success in the provision of telehealth services to medically underserved areas or medically underserved populations.
+    * The eligible entity has a record of success in the provision of telehealth services to rural areas, medically underserved areas, or medically underserved populations.

   * #### (B) Collaboration and sharing of expertise
     * The eligible entity has a demonstrated record of collaborating and sharing expertise with providers of telehealth services at the national, regional, State, and local levels.